 EvE is an encoding program for Dawn Objects that goes under the umbrella of Renaissance.
 It’s to date by far the most ridiculous thing I’ve ever written and the first of its kind to attempt at the ultimate problem of natural object representation (see previous notes on my foolish Trinity Problem/Leibniz).
-With Renaissance EvE, media (for now) resource objects are constructed in a way that can be identified and verified authentically, directly and independently, solely with sensory information.
+With Renaissance EvE, media (for now) resource objects are constructed in a way that can be identified and verified authentically, directly and independently, solely with content data.
 Note that, here, these Dawn objects aren’t merely files (codes) but conceptual and abstract entities.
 A photograph in Dawn is not a copy of a jpeg file loaded with RGBA and meta data (or chunks of hexadecimal strings), but a specific existence that has such data as its possessions/extensions.
-As a matter of fact, in most cases, the “corporeal” part (the jpeg file) of a Dawn object is not even kept in Dawn at all.
+As a matter of fact, in most cases, the “corporeal” part (the actual jpeg file) of a Dawn object is not even kept in Dawn at all.
 This shift in the nature of subject matter is more than rhetorical; it is the foundation that guarantees absolute uniqueness and immutability, both necessary conditions for Dawn to exist and operate.
 In order to acknowledge and, at the same time, emphasize this dichotomy, just like how it has always been done conventionally, I am giving this “hoisted” existence a name, Ling, which will be further elaborated on in a while.

 As mentioned in the beginning, EvE is from the Renaissance family and adheres to its naturalistic and non-exhaustive tenets that guide all aspects of the program development.
 Therefore, it exploits an existing model in the real world, instead of an engineered one trained on growing data.
 Although such design is most likely out of my own personal beliefs, it does have a practical (up)side — making resources easier to manage and, more importantly, distribute in a decentralized fashion.
 We will revisit this subject when we discuss the algorithms of EvE.

 In short, EvE builds and maintains a special representation layer for Dawn resource objects.
 A not-so-proper analogy will be comparing it to crafting and giving unique faces to human beings so that we can all look different to be different from a third-person perspective.
 Imagine on a planet where everyone looks the same.
 How can we tell one from another?
 We might have to do DNA test every time we run into each other or ask countless questions for verification (“What’s your birthday?”, “What’s the name of your first pet?”, etc.).
-It sounds comical but this is indeed how life in our beloved digital world is.
+It sounds comical, but this is indeed how life in our beloved digital world is.
 Therefore, while adding a functional dimension to conceptual objects, in practice, EvE can also be seen as an identification mechanism that feeds on raw input data, similar to but not the same as, for example, Google’s image reverse search.
 I will circle back to this use case later.

 Ling and Indiscernibles